doumpe/orange/index.md

 &nbsp;

-Safety orange seem not to be safe any more.
+Safety orange does not seem to be safe any more.